ArashHafiz/task_manager/README.md

 2. Time module

 ## Future Plans
-1. Add feature to allow storage of tasks even after program stops
+1. Add feature to allow storage of tasks even after program stops - DONE
-2. Implement priority levels for tasks
+2. Implement priority levels for tasks - NOT YET
-3. Potentially use ```tkinter``` to convert program to GUI
+3. Potentially use ```tkinter``` to convert program to GUI - IN PROGRESS

 ## License
 Software is open-source under the MIT license.
 Feel free to do as you please with it.